SCHOLARSHIP PROGRAM

-The United Company Foundation is a vital partner as we work to deliver the MMS child from a position of need and future dependence.
+The United Company Foundation is a vital partner as we work to deliver the Mountain Mission School (MMS) child from a position of need and future dependence.
 MMS provides a home, church, and school, for as long as needed, just as we have throughout our nearly 100-year history.
 Dedicated staff spiritually guide and work to empower each child.

 As we provide MMS kids with the resources, strengths, and tools they need to succeed today, tomorrow, and years to come, we focus on three core components:

-Nourishing Kids for Better Health, Better Learning, Better Learning
+• Nourishing Kids for Better Health and Better Learning

 This approach is working.
 More than 90% of MMS residents go on to college, universities and community colleges across the nation and ultimately secure meaningful employment.
 This is a far different future than these capable children would have had without Mountain Mission School.
 Success is more economical than failure (juvenile justice, prison, entitlements).
 MMS graduates break the cycle of poverty for their families – a legacy worthy of investment.